twilio-labs/deadshot/README.md

 This is a multi-container application designed to bring up all three containers (Flask, Celery, Redis) via the /bin/run.sh, so running the Dockerfile image should bring up the entirety of the application

 ### Environment variables:
+#### Note: For deployment using docker-compose.yaml populate the these environment variables in [localdev.env](https://github.com/twilio-labs/deadshot/blob/main/configuration/environment/localdev.env).
+If you're deploying this by building and running each container image individually via Dockerfile.api, Dockerfile.celery then the these environment variables are in the respective Dockerfiles
-This application needs the following environment variables to be given by the user
+The three variables below are single string values provided by the user
 - GITHUB_URL: This is the URL behind which your Github instance is accessed.
 Please provide the DNS without scheme or port.
 Eg. if your Github web URL is https://github.mockcompany.com then provide the value github.mockcompany.com
 - GITHUB_API: This is the API URL for Github.
 Eg. if you have your Github DNS as https://github.mockcompany.com then your API would be something like https://github.mockcompany.com/api/v3
 - JIRA_SERVER= Your company's JIRA server web URL

-Note:
-For deployment using docker-compose.yaml populate these environment variables in localdev.env file.

-If your deploying this by building and running each container image individually via Dockerfile.api, Dockerfile.celery then update the environment variables in the respective Dockerfiles

-Three environment variables are loaded with path to files with credentials in them.
-Please load the appropriate json file key values before running this application.
+The below environment variables load path to files with credentials in them.
+Load the json file key values in the files available [here](https://github.com/twilio-labs/deadshot/tree/main/local_dev_secrets) before running the application.
 - SECRET_GITHUB_SECRET: This variable loads github_secrets.json and has the Github app's shared webhook secret, integration ID, and the pem key.
 All these three secrets are obtained from the Github app settings page webhook secret - This is the secret configured during the app creation process integration ID - This is the app ID shown on the github app settings page pem key - this is the private key generated during the app installation process
 - SECRET_SLACK_WEBHOOKS: This slack_webhook.json and has the webhook URL to which the deadshot app will send slack notifications when it finds secrets in a PR for which you set slack_alert=True in regex.json
 - SECRET_JIRA_AUTH: This loads jira_user.json and has the username and password for the user ID to access the org's JIRA board
   Note: If you do not provide valid values in SECRET_SLACK_WEBHOOKS and SECRET_JIRA_AUTH the service will soft fail and print error messages about failure to initiate slack and jira methods in the docker container logs

+Note: If you do not move the JSON secrets files location then you do not need to update the above three environment variables values already present in the Dockerfiles or docker-compose.yaml

 ### Running/Serving the Docker Image
 This command will use docker-compose.yaml to bring up all the containers.
 Please update configuration/environment/localdev.env with values relevant to your organisation before running the below command